 For most of my life, I didn’t consider myself to be particularly focused or responsible.
 I was never a serious-minded, I preferred to behave as my instincts said and worked pretty well for me but today looking at all these unfinished projects, I wonder what did I miss or why can I not argue with my preferences anymore.
 I wasn’t skilled at mathematics or measurements, or really anything that involved the words “organized” or “precise” or “watchful”.

 Until I took PRISM Brain Mapping, I discovered that focus and punctuality was something that could be developed.
 Over the next months, I guarded my overdone strengths like enthusiasm and creativity and channelized into looking for errors, following clear instructions and focusing on facts.

 I’ve learned and to express one simple truth: you have brilliance inside of you, but only if you can find the guts and a right tool to pull it out of yourself.

 So, I’m going to finish.
 This week one project.
 Next week another.
 A few more sometime after that.
 No new starts.
 Just finishing.
 Putting a close to the bulk of clutter on my desk as the year draws to a close.

-You can share PRISM Brain Map with anyone you think would need help in progress with personal and work life, to improve performance or boost self-awareness.
+You can share PRISM Brain Mapping with anyone you think would need help in progress with personal and work life, to improve performance or boost self-awareness.